danr/rawfp-web/background.md

 title: Background
 ---

-The overall theme of the RAWFP project is improving productivity in software development through domain-specific languages embedded in functional languages.
+The overall theme of the RAW FP project is improving productivity in software development through domain-specific languages embedded in functional languages.
 Using a functional programming language as a host for domain-specific collections of types, primitives, combinators and control structures —